July 08, 2021 5 min read

 • Fresh to the touch.
 Organic percale duvet covers and bed sheets stand out for their crisp cool texture.
 Imagine sleeping on a freshly ironed shirt.
 You don’t need to iron your cotton percale sheets, but that’s what they feel like!

 • Lightweight and breathable.
 Above all else, percale weave stands out for its impeccable breathability.
-It’s a dream come true for hot sleepers — a sheet set made from this material will be your saving grace.
-Percale’s top-tier temperature regulating properties will ensure you have a good night’s sleep every night.
+It’s a dream come true for hot sleepers and those who deal with night sweats.
+A sheet set made from this material will be your saving grace since Percale’s top-tier temperature regulating properties ensure you’ll have a good night’s sleep every night.

 • Durable.
 Sheets that get better with age?
-You’re not dreaming — it’s a thing.
+You’re not dreaming — it’s the real thing.
 Percale bedding does just that: it gets softer after every wash.
 Thanks to its tight weave, you’ll enjoy these ultra-durable sheets year after year.

 Disadvantages of Percale

 • Easily wrinkled.
-Percale may feel crisp, but it doesn’t always appear that way.
-It’s a crinkle-prone fabric similar to natural linen bedding.
+Easily wrinkled.
+Although this material may feel crisp, does percale wrinkle?
+Unfortunately,it's a crinkle-prone fabric similar to natural linen bedding.
 While we choose to admire this quality for its relaxed, boho, lived-in feel, we know some may not be as keen on it.
+When you look at percale vs sateen in terms of wrinkling, sateen is the winner.

 • Not as smooth.
 There’s no doubt that percale bedding is soft, crisp, and comfortable, but it’s not the smoothest material out there.
 However, if you’re into percale’s breathability, it is a smoother alternative to linen, known for its highly textured feel.